 Consumer welfare, antitrust, trade regulation

 Hovenkamp, Herbert J. and Scott Morton, Fiona, "The Life of Antitrust's Consumer Welfare Model" (2023).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2935.